 Instructions

-- Preheat the oven to 350°F. Prepare a couple baking sheets by lining them with Silpats or parchment.
+- Preheat the oven to 350°F (175 °C).
+Prepare a couple of baking sheets by lining them with parchment paper.
 Set aside for later.

-- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and the granulated sugar for a couple minutes.
+- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter, the granulated sugar, and the treacle or molasses for a couple of minutes.
 Scrape down the bowl as needed.

-- Add the vanilla and the molasses and beat the mixture until it is smooth.
+- Add the vanilla and egg.
+Beat the mixture until it is smooth.

 - With the mixer on low, add the flour mixture slowly.
 Continue mixing until the cookie dough has come together and you can no longer see any flour.
 Be sure to scrape up the bottom of the bowl because some flour could be hiding, unmixed, down there.